Ali-Alexandre/blogdown.source/content/home/about.md

 # About Me

-I am a student at the University of Mons, Belgium.
+I am a student in Biology at the University of Mons, I'm curious about many things and especially about how life works.
+And I think theses answers lies in Biology.